Skip to content

 Pay-Yourself-A-Salary Strategy

 Many irregular-income workers adopt a fixed monthly salary from their business checking account, replenishing the buffer when income arrives.
-Decide on a salary slightly below your low-month income (e.g., 3,000 salary for a 3,500 low month).
+A common approach is setting the salary slightly below the typical low-month income (e.g., 3,000 salary for a 3,500 low month).
 All income flows into a business account.
 You pay yourself the salary monthly.
 Excess builds up during high months, providing cushion during low months.
 This approach converts irregular income into effectively regular income from a budgeting perspective, with the buffer account as the smoothing layer.

 Tax Planning for Irregular Earners

-Irregular income often triggers quarterly estimated tax payments in jurisdictions without payroll withholding-style withholding.
-Set aside 25-35% of gross income into a dedicated tax account as it arrives, not at year-end.
+Irregular income often triggers quarterly estimated tax payments in jurisdictions without payroll-style withholding.
+A common approach is setting aside a portion of gross income into a dedicated tax account as it arrives, not at year-end (the appropriate percentage varies significantly by jurisdiction and personal circumstance).
 This prevents the buffer from being drained to cover a surprise tax bill.
-Separately, irregular earners often benefit from retirement accounts that allow variable contributions (SEP-retirement account, Solo tax-advantaged retirement account), similar vehicles elsewhere) where contribution amounts can match income levels month by month.
+Separately, self-employed retirement account options vary by country — in jurisdictions where they exist, accounts that allow variable contributions can let amounts match income levels month by month.

 Example Scenario